Sensitive or Classified Information in Theses

-All theses and dissertations produced to meet Simon Fraser University’s degree requirements are subject to open publication, and should be capable of standing as academically-complete works.
+All theses produced to meet Simon Fraser University’s degree requirements are subject to open publication, and should be capable of standing as academically-complete works.

 Students are expected to seek guidance from their supervisory committee whenever there is a possibility that certain findings might be subject to embargo due to fear of persecution, patent pending, or pending publication.
-In coordination with their committee, students should communicate any anticipated or known restrictions on their research to the Office of the Dean of Graduate Studies and Postdoctoral Fellows as soon as possible.
+In coordination with their committee, students should communicate any anticipated or known restrictions on their research to the Office of Graduate and Postdoctoral Studies as soon as possible.

 A pre-publication review should be conducted with the supervisor as early as is prudent to avoid the need for restrictions on publication, including acceptable separation of restricted findings into a separate embargoed document.

 Before writing the first draft of your thesis, project or extended essay, consult the SFU Library's guide to preparing and submitting your thesis.
 These Library resources will save you much time in formatting and revisions:

 SFU-SGSC Guidelines for use of a Proofreader in Theses

 While the student is ultimately responsible for writing quality and the thesis presentation, the use of a proofreader is acceptable for a thesis or dissertation and the proofreader must be acknowledged in the thesis, either on the acknowledgement page or at the end of a project or extended essay.

 A student’s use of a proofreader should be discussed with the senior supervisor and written approval to use a proofreader must be obtained from the senior supervisor.

 Proofreading is defined as the correction of errors in spelling, grammar and sentence construction, referencing, and punctuation, and may include identifying passages that lack clarity or are poorly written.
 The proofreader must ‘track the changes’ and make liberal use of comment boxes in any electronic versions of the thesis.